koppor/jdrupes-taglets/plantUml9/overview.md

  */
 ```

-The old preferred approach (verisons 2.x) was to put the PlantUML source in
+The old preferred approach (versions 2.x) was to put the PlantUML source in
 comments as shown below.

 ```java